Global energy crisis (2021–2023): Climate abnormality impact on renewable energy

-2022 Russian invasion of Ukraine
+Russo-Ukrainian war

 Russia is a leading producer and exporter of oil and gas.
 In 2020, it was the third largest oil producer in the world, behind the United States and Saudi Arabia, with 60% of its oil exports going to Europe.
-Russia is traditionally the world’s second-largest producer of natural gas, behind the United States, and has the world’s largest gas reserves and is the world’s largest gas exporter.
-In 2021 the country produced 762 bcm of natural gas, and exported approximately 210 bcm via pipeline.
+Russia is traditionally the world's second-largest producer of natural gas, behind the United States, and has the world's largest gas reserves and is the world's largest gas exporter.
+In 2021, the country produced 762 bcm of natural gas, and exported approximately 210 bcm via pipeline.

 The Russian military buildup outside Ukraine and subsequent invasion threatened the energy supply from Russia to Europe.
-International sanctions were introduced after Russia's annexation of Crimea in 2014, and subsequently tightened after the Russian invasion of Ukraine in February 2022; the new Nord Stream 2 pipeline's certification was later suspended.
+International sanctions were introduced after Russia's annexation of Crimea in 2014, and subsequently tightened after Russia invaded Ukraine in February 2022; the new Nord Stream 2 pipeline's certification was later suspended.
 Russia had already refused to increase exports to Europe before its invasion, and the state reacted to European sanctions by reducing gas deliveries to Germany through the Nord Stream 1 pipeline, which it fully halted in early September, although the pipelines continued to contain natural gas.
 Gas leaks in late September resulted in the pipes becoming inoperable.
 European Union and NATO officials said the leaks were caused by sabotage, but did not name a responsible party.
 Other pipelines, such as the Druzhba pipeline, largely continued to operate.